robin-collins/aibundle/README.md

 - 🖥️ Cross-platform clipboard support (Windows, Linux X11/Wayland, WSL)
 - 📝 Line number support for all formats
 - 🔄 Format switching on the fly
+- ⚡ Performance optimizations for large directories
+- 🎨 Beautiful TUI with modal dialogs and help screens
+- 📊 Detailed copy statistics with file counts and sizes
+- 🔒 Selection limits to prevent memory issues

 ## Installation 📦